Skip to main content

 Why is my upload speed lower than download?

-Is this test accurate for connections above 1 Gbps?
+Is this test accurate above 1 Gbps?

 Does Wi-Fi limit my measured speed?